dcunited001/dcunited001.github.io/_drafts/2016-07-24-virtually-rifted-yet-prodigiously-gifted.md

 zebra pencildicks.
 You better get pinesol, comet, and steel wool, my little ineffective buddy.
-Keep tellin yourself that it's the motion of the brushin, but depending on how you've said what you've said, that muck'ss going to be a bit hard to brush off.
+Keep tellin yourself that it's the motion of the brushin, but depending on how you've said what you've said, that mucks going to be a bit hard to brush off.
 And I'm the guy that may or may not have been the target of a decade-long, systematic campaign to discredit me.
 Instead, I would invite those people to just click that little X button on the tab to close it.
 And you're damn right you will.
 Do not continue reading if you never intend to give me a fair shot in life!  !@#$ YOU, in particular, good sir.
 Yes, you!